 Newcrest’s growth strategy is built around maximising our portfolio of existing properties and exploring and developing new projects to become the next generation of long-term mines.

-This growth strategy includes improving our resource to reserve conversion by developing ore body knowledge and mining solutions, unlocking the value of our major projects and identifying new provinces to sustain our growth profile.
+This growth strategy includes improving our Mineral Resource to Ore Reserve conversion by developing ore body knowledge and mining solutions, unlocking the value of our major projects and identifying new provinces for growth opportunities.

-Competent Persons named by Newcrest are members of the Australasian Institute of Mining and Metallurgy and/or the Australian Institute of Geoscientists, and qualify as Competent Persons as defined in the JORC Code.
+Competent Persons named by Newcrest are members of the Australian Institute of Mining and Metallurgy and/or the Australian Institute of Geoscientists, and qualify as Competent Persons as defined under the JORC Code 2012.

 Please refer to the Resources and Reserves Statements, Exploration Reports and Technical Reports on our five material properties for more information.